core-wg/comi/draft-ietf-core-comi.md

 * application/yang-data+cbor; id=sid

-The following new Media-Types are defined in this document:
+The following new Media-Types based on CBOR sequences {{-seq}} are defined in this document:

 application/yang-identifiers+cbor:

 : This Media-Type represents a CBOR YANG document containing a list of instance-identifiers used to target specific data node instances within a datastore.

-: FORMAT: CBOR array of instance-identifier
+: FORMAT: CBOR sequence of instance-identifiers

-: The message payload of Media-Type 'application/yang-identifiers+cbor' is encoded using a CBOR array.
+: The message payload of Media-Type 'application/yang-identifiers+cbor' is encoded using a CBOR sequence.
-  Each entry of this CBOR array contain an instance-identifier encoded as defined in {{Section 6.13.1 of -yang-cbor}}.
+  Each item of this CBOR sequence contains an instance-identifier encoded as defined in {{Section 6.13.1 of -yang-cbor}}.

 application/yang-instances+cbor:

 : This Media-Type represents a CBOR YANG document containing a list of data node instances.
   Each data node instance is identified by its associated instance-identifier.

-: FORMAT: CBOR array of CBOR map of instance-identifier, instance-value
+: FORMAT: CBOR sequence of CBOR maps of instance-identifier, instance-value

-: The message payload of Media-Type 'application/yang-instances+cbor' is encoded using a CBOR array.
+: The message payload of Media-Type 'application/yang-instances+cbor' is encoded using a CBOR sequence.
-  Each entry within this CBOR array contains a CBOR map carrying an instance-identifier and associated instance-value.
+  Each item within this CBOR sequence contains a CBOR map carrying an instance-identifier and associated instance-value.
   Instance-identifiers are encoded using the rules defined in {{Section 6.13.1 of -yang-cbor}}, instance-values are encoded using the rules defined in {{Section 4 of -yang-cbor}}.

 : When present in an iPATCH request payload, this Media-Type carry a list of data node instances to be replaced, created, or deleted.